George V: Prince of Wales

 As Duke of York, George carried out a wide variety of public duties.
 On the death of Queen Victoria on 22 January 1901, George's father ascended the throne as King Edward VII.
 George inherited the title of Duke of Cornwall, and for much of the rest of that year, he was known as the Duke of Cornwall and York.

 In 1901, the Duke and Duchess toured the British Empire.
 Their tour included Gibraltar, Malta, Port Said, Aden, Ceylon, Singapore, Australia, New Zealand, Mauritius, South Africa, Canada, and the Colony of Newfoundland.
 The tour was designed by Colonial Secretary Joseph Chamberlain with the support of Prime Minister Lord Salisbury to reward the Dominions for their participation in the South African War of 1899–1902.
 George presented thousands of specially designed South African War medals to colonial troops.
 In South Africa, the royal party met civic leaders, African leaders, and Boer prisoners, and was greeted by elaborate decorations, expensive gifts, and fireworks displays.
 Despite this, not all residents responded favourably to the tour.
 Many white Cape Afrikaners resented the display and expense, the war having weakened their capacity to reconcile their Afrikaner-Dutch culture with their status as British subjects.
 Critics in the English-language press decried the enormous cost at a time when families faced severe hardship.

-In Australia, George opened the first session of the Australian Parliament upon the creation of the Commonwealth of Australia.
+In Australia, George opened the first session of the Australian Parliament on the creation of the Commonwealth of Australia.
 In New Zealand, he praised the military values, bravery, loyalty, and obedience to duty of New Zealanders, and the tour gave New Zealand a chance to show off its progress, especially in its adoption of up-to-date British standards in communications and the processing industries.
 The implicit goal was to advertise New Zealand's attractiveness to tourists and potential immigrants, while avoiding news of growing social tensions, by focusing the attention of the British press on a land few knew about.
 On his return to Britain, in a speech at Guildhall, London, George warned of "the impression which seemed to prevail among [our] brethren across the seas, that the Old Country must wake up if she intends to maintain her old position of pre-eminence in her colonial trade against foreign competitors."